 Welcome cave dwellers.
 Let me tell you about the 100 Famous Mountains.
 In Japanese 100 Famous Mountains is written 百名山 and pronounced "hyaku meizan".

 In 1964, a mountaineer by the name of Kyuya Fukada wrote a book about what he determined were Japan's most famous 100 mountains.
 The content has become a bucket list for many hikers.
 The present emperor was hiking his way through all the mountains on the list until he had to give up hiking when he ascended the throne.
-(I would have given up becoming emperor if I were given the choice.)
+(I would have given up becoming emperor if I had to choose one or the other.)

 I've climbed 9 of them.
 That basically includes most of the ones I can get to for a day trip or, at most, a one-night stay.
 I want credit for climbing more than 9 though.
 Some of them I've climbed 5 or 6 times.
 (Did I say 9?
 It's 10.
 Of all mountains to forget, I forgot to include Fuji among my list.)